Underemployment Just Isn't Working for U.S. Part-Time Workers

 By Lonnie Golden and Jaeseung Kim

-More than 10 years after the Great Recession, news stories abound about a healthy, robust economy with lower unemployment and underemployment.
-The U.S. Bureau of Labor Statistics (BLS) uses a single indicator of underemployment, which remained stubbornly high many years into the recovery, peaking at over 6 percent in 2009, until gradually dropping to under 4 percent.
-However, this single statistic masks the breadth, severity, and persistence of underemployment.
-We create a broader, more inclusive measure of underemployment, which includes any part-time worker who prefers more work hours, not just those who want a full-time job, that we are calling “part time and underemployed.”
-Using this more inclusive measure, we find the underemployment rate to be higher—8 to 11 percent, which is double the rate of the narrower BLS measure.
+More than 10 years after the Great Recession of 2007-2009, media stories were reporting a healthy, robust economy with lower unemployment and underemployment.
+The U.S. Bureau of Labor Statistics (BLS) uses a single indicator of underemployment, those who work part-time (considered fewer than 35 hours per week) but who want and are available to work full-time (35 or more hours).
+This proportion remained stubbornly high many years into the recovery, peaking at over 6 percent in 2009, dropping only gradually to under 4 percent after 2016.
+However, this single statistic has masked the breadth, severity, and persistence of underemployment within the US economy.
+We create a measure of underemployment broader in scope, which includes any part-time worker who prefers more work hours, not just those who want a full-time job, that we are calling the “part-time underemployed.”
+Using this more inclusive measure, we find the rate of underemployment to be higher—from 8 to 11 percent, in 2016, double the rate of the narrower BLS measure.
+Thus, about one in every ten workers in the US labor market were underemployed part-time workers.
+This figure is climbing again in the Spring of 2020, due to the crisis in labor markets spurred by the COVID-19 pandemic.
+This report provides clues for the likely incidence and harms of more widespread underemployment.

 Underemployment disproportionately afflicts people who have been historically marginalized and anybody facing barriers to economic security.
 Using these broader measures, our study finds that 4 in 10 part-time workers prefer more hours of work, compared to wanting the same or fewer hours.
 We also find a higher rate of part-time underemployment among the following groups, as a share of total employment: